 The international dialling code for Curaçao is +599.
 The outgoing code is 00 followed by the relevant country code (e.g. 0027 for South Africa).
 There are no internal area codes.
 All local telephone numbers begin with 9 and are typically seven digits.
 Telephone cards for use at public phones can be purchased at post offices, roadside snack bars and petrol stations.
 The island is covered by a GSM 900/1800 network.
 Internet cafes are available.

 Taxis and buses run between the airport and Willemstad.

 Avis, Budget and Hertz are among the car rental agencies on site at the airport.

 Taxis are available from the plaza to the right of the arrivals hall exit.

 The airport has a 24-hour automatic currency exchange machine, banks and ATMs.
-There is also duty-free shopping, bars and restaurants, a post office and a business centre.
+There is also duty-free shopping, bars and restaurants.

 Free wifi is available in the terminal.
 There are also paid internet workstations on the ground and second floors.